 A panoramic moonroof is standard starting with the Premium model.
 While this does cut down on interior space, it also lets in plenty of light and air.
 The interior gains power-adjustable front seats, as well as a leather-wrapped shifter handle and steering wheel.
 In the back, there is a fold-down rear armrest with two cupholders.
 Dual rear USB charging ports are available.
 There are no real tech upgrades, other than the addition of two more speakers for the sound system.

-Compare the Premium vs Sport Trims.
+Compare the Premium vs. Sport.
 What is the difference?

-Compare the Sport vs Wilderness Trims.
+Compare the Sport vs. Wilderness Trim Levels.
 What is the difference?

 The next option is the brand new Wilderness model.
-Perhaps the most important thing to know about this model is the fact that it goes up to 9.2-inches of ground clearance, as opposed to the 8.7-inches most models have.
+This model stands out with an impressive 9.2 inches of ground clearance, nearly 25% more than the average for its class!
+Enjoy a truly powerful performance every time you get behind the wheel.
 This is useful for off-roading in certain situations.
 On the downside, it dramatically drops the fuel economy.
 On the highway, the Wilderness is estimated to get 28mpg, which is five fewer than the other Forester models.
 City driving is not impacting as much, with the estimate being 25mpg.
 That is only one fewer mile per gallon than the rest of the lineup.